Information for Faculty

 Final Grade Policy

-The Spring Final Exam Schedule is available online.
+The Fall Final Exam Schedule is available online.
 The Exam schedule is set based on the course meeting time.
-Exams meet in the same classroom as the regularly scheduled class.
+Exams generally meet in the same classroom as the regularly scheduled class.
 Exams may NOT be changed from their scheduled time.
 Students who request alternate seating must be accommodated only if they have a true conflict with another OFFICIALLY scheduled exam or if they are scheduled for 3 exams in a single day.
 They may request that one exam be given at an alternate time.

 - Explanation of Time Blocks